-As shown in the above table, the funded status on an actuarial basis for some plans is greater than 100%, while others are underfunded.
+As shown in Table 14, the funded status on an actuarial basis for some plans is greater than 100%, while others are underfunded.
 Other than PERS Plans 2 and 3, assets from one plan may not be used to fund benefits for another plan.
 Retirement funds for the WSDRS-administered plans are invested by the Washington State Investment Board.

-The table below shows historical investment returns for retirement funds held in the WSDRS-administered plans.
+Table 15 shows historical investment returns for retirement funds held in the WSDRS-administered plans.

-HISTORICAL ONE-YEAR INVESTMENT RETURNS ON RETIREMENT FUNDS
+TABLE 15 HISTORICAL ONE-YEAR INVESTMENT RETURNS ON RETIREMENT FUNDS